 Poor customer service

 - Free FICO score: Each quarter, you’ll get a new FICO score update listed on your bill.
 You can use this to help you track changes in your credit score.

-- Low-ish interest rate: Many of the better secured credit cards also come with higher interest rates—but not by much.
+- Competitive interest rate: Many of the better secured credit cards also come with higher interest rates—but not by much.
 Still, it’s best to pay off your balance on a secured card every month to build your credit.
 Do that and you won’t pay any interest at all, whatever the interest rate.

 While the free quarterly FICO score is a nice perk, you can get free FICO scores, updated monthly, elsewhere.
 And you won’t even need to sign up for a credit card to get it.